-You should demonstrate your proposed approach to delivering the project, relative to its intended outcomes and the TTRA Research Plan, by providing:
+You should demonstrate your proposed approach to delivering the project by providing:

-- a. your project plan, including - an outline of the activities you will undertake and how they will be undertaken - appropriate milestones, performance indicators and timeframes for delivery - the governance structures in place for the project. - b. a project feasibility analysis.
+- a. your project plan, including: - an outline of the activities you will undertake and how they will be undertaken - appropriate milestones, performance indicators and timeframes for delivery - the governance structures in place for the project. - b. a project feasibility analysis.